 The U.S. Commodity Futures Trading Commission’s (CFTC) Whistleblower Program, created by the Dodd-Frank Act, provides monetary incentives to individuals who come forward to report possible violations of the Commodity Exchange Act.
 It also provides anti-retaliation protections for whistleblowers.
 The CFTC’s Whistleblower Office administers the program.

 - The CFTC pays monetary awards to eligible whistleblowers who voluntarily provide the CFTC with original information about violations of the Commodity Exchange Act (CEA) that leads the CFTC to bring a successful enforcement action resulting in monetary sanctions exceeding $1,000,000.

-- The total amount of an award for an eligible enforcement action is between 10% and 30% of the amount of monetary sanctions collected in the CFTC’s enforcement action or a related action.
-If multiple whistleblowers are granted awards in an action, the total award amount is limited to be between 10% and 30% of the amount of the monetary sanctions collected.
+- The total amount of an award for an eligible enforcement action is between 10% and 30% of the amount of monetary sanctions collected in the CFTC's enforcement action or a Related Action.
+If multiple whistleblowers are granted awards in an action, the total award amount is still limited to between 10% and 30% of the amount of the monetary sanctions collected.

 - Whistleblowers have certain protections regarding confidentiality of their identity.

 - Employers may not take any action to impede would-be whistleblowers from communicating directly with the Commission’s staff about possible violations of the Commodity Exchange Act (CEA), including by enforcing, or threatening to enforce, a confidentiality agreement or predispute arbitration agreement with respect to such communications.
 Nor may employers retaliate against whistleblowers for reporting violations of the CEA—as through discharge, demotion, suspension, threats, harassment, direct or indirect, or any other discrimination against a whistleblower in the terms and conditions of employment because of any lawful act done by the whistleblower.